-Students will investigate the methods of relief woodblock printmaking as Nick gives an introduction to the basics of creating a multicolor woodblock print.
+Students will investigate the methods of relief woodblock printmaking in this introduction to the basics of creating a multicolor woodblock print.
 Techniques covered include transfer, carving, reduction, and multi-block methods, simplifying the world of layers, reverse imagery, registration, and printing.
 Also included are guided discussions on imagery, abstraction, and conceptual intent.
 A collaboration between the Art Colony and North House Folk School, this course allows students to experience two unique Grand Marais cultural institutions.
 On day one, students begin their work in the North House woodshop.
 Days two and three take place in the Art Colony’s professional printmaking studio, where students will use a Takach printing press.
-Note: this course is limited to a group size of 8 total students.

 The first day of this course will deal with imagery, layout and design, and carving.
 There will be an initial introduction to the course and the steps of the complete process.
 Participants will discuss composition and subject matter.
 The individual project will be shaped depending on experience level, and the complexity of the print will be based on one’s individual abilities.
 Carving techniques will be taught, and students will be shown examples of various textures, incorporating wood grain, and safety.